 Welcome to Farm to School.
-This is my 26th year in the field of education, and honestly I have the best job in the world.
-This is the second year teaching agriculture at Briggs.
-We are the only elementery school in the state to offer a related arts class to kindergarten through sixth grade.
+We are the only elementary school in the state to offer a Farm to School related arts class to kindergarten through fifth grade.
 I attended The Matthew Whaley School in Williamsburg, Virginia and moved to Florence in the 5th grade and attended schools in Florence School District One.
 After high school, I traveled "far away" to attend Francis Marion College.
 While a student at Francis Marion, I was influenced by the following professors: Dr. Emily Lorraine de Montluzin, Dr. G. Wayne King, and Dr. Stukes.
 I left FMC with a deep love and respect for the study and research associated with the field of history.
-In 2015 Briggs was awarded a grant from the South Carolina Depatment of Education and the Deparment of Agriculture to establish a farm at Briggs.
-Over the past few years we have been fortunate to expand the Farm at Briggs to include an additional garden, chicken coop, and recently a satellite garden at Lucas Park as well as the only classroom observation beehive in the Pee Dee region.
+In 2015, Briggs was awarded a grant from the South Carolina Department of Education and the Department of Agriculture to establish a farm at Briggs.
+Over the past few years, we have been fortunate to expand the Farm at Briggs to include an additional garden, chicken coop, and recently, a satellite garden at Lucas Park, as well as the only classroom observation beehive in the Pee Dee region.

 I have never witnessed students become as excited and engaged in a subject as I have seen in Farm to School.
 Many parents have said, "My child comes home every week excited about all the amazing things they have learned in Ag Ed!"
 Students are able to use all five senses as they explore and learn about agriculture.
-Hopefully we can influense children to engage with the environmnet around them more that a handheld device!
+Hopefully, we can influence children to engage with the environment around them more that a handheld device!

-Please join the Facebook page, The Farm at Briggs, to be apart of the excitement!
+Please join the Facebook page, The Farm at Briggs, to be part of the excitement!